Last Updated on December 4, 2020 by giftideasclub.com Team

 Holidays are around the corner and we are excited to celebrate the joyous occasion of Christmas with our friends and family members.
 And if you are also excited about the holidays like us, then we have some exciting and funny Christmas questions to ask yourself.
-These are 6 funny yet important Christmas questions that you never noticed but they can open your eyes and make you laugh at the same time.
+These are 10 Important and Funny Christmas questions that you never noticed but they can open your eyes and make you laugh at the same time.
 So, unleash your curiosities and let them control you for the next 5 minutes.

 How much do we spend on Christmas (in the USA)?

 Various Surveys say that an average American spends $1000 each year on Christmas.
 But due to COVID-19, the spendings are supposed to decline this year.
 Here’s a graph showing how much people have and are going to spend on Christmas (Source: CNBC) –